Vision problems and multiple sclerosis

-A vision problem is the first symptom of MS for many people.
+A vision problem is the first symptom of multiple sclerosis for many people.
 Fortunately, the prognosis is good for recovery from many vision problems associated with MS.

-Optic neuritis, with a loss of vision can be a frightening symptom, but in most cases, vision returns.
-Residual symptoms are possible, and you may notice a dimming or blurring of vision if you are very fatigues or overheated.
+Optic neuritis with a loss of vision can be a frightening symptom, but in most cases, vision returns.
+Residual symptoms are possible, and you may notice a dimming or blurring of vision if you are very fatigued or overheated.
 Rest and cooling generally help vision return.

 High doses of glucocorticoids, such as intravenous methylprednisolone or prednisone pills, are often used to help accelerate recovery from optic neuritis.

 In MS, diplopia, or double vision, occurs when the nerves that control your eye movement are inflamed or damaged.
 The nerves control muscles that allow eye movement.
 Normally, the muscles work in a coordinated way, but when diplopia occurs, muscles on one side may be weak from nerve damage and the eye movements are no longer coordinated.
 This may produce two side by side images or one image on top of another.
 Diplopia may be temporary or persistent and may resolve without treatment.
 When diplopia is a new symptom, it may be part of a relapse of MS and a brief course of corticosteroids may be helpful.
 Patching one eye can also be useful for driving or other short tasks.
 Special eyeglass lenses known as prism lenses may be helpful for persistent diplopia.